mirkomarras/dl-master-voices/README.md

 Speaker models aim to provide compact 1-D floating-point representations (i.e., embeddings) of vocal audio files, so that the embeddings extracted from vocal audio files of the same speaker are similar to each other (high intra-class similarity) and those extracted from vocal audio files of different speakers are very dissimilar to each other (low inter-class similarity).
-Depending on the architecture, a speaker model can take directly the raw audio, the audio spectrogram, or the audio filterbank (see [here](https://haythamfayek.com/2016/04/21/speech-processing-for-machine-learning.html) for a more detailed discussion).
+Depending on the architecture, a speaker model can take as ian input directly the raw audio, the audio spectrogram, or the audio filterbank (see [here](https://haythamfayek.com/2016/04/21/speech-processing-for-machine-learning.html) for a more detailed discussion).

 With this repository, a range of pretrained models are available and can be downloaded from [here](https://drive.google.com/drive/folders/15_ElEam7brk6lPheVV0fVXDQ2i3W_Iw5?usp=sharing).
 Each model should be copied into the appropriate sub-folder in ```./data/vs_mv_models```.
-The best model performance on the trial verification pairs provided with the VoxCeleb1-Test dataset are reported below.
+The best model performance on the verification pairs provided with the VoxCeleb1-Test dataset are reported below.

 |                  | input  |     eer | thr@eer | thr@far1 | frr@far1 |
 |-----------------:|-------:|--------:|--------:|---------:|---------:|